About dairy cows

 Cow infertility is a major productivity problem for farmers with high-yielding dairy cows.
 It can be caused by nutritional deficiencies, stress and poor body condition, therefore it is often a sign of poor welfare.

 Most dairy cows will be kept indoors for part or all of the year.
 Cows typically have less opportunity to act naturally and exercise when indoors, compared to when they are at pasture, however indoor housing may be necessary during bad weather.
 Good housing design and management are essential for good welfare.
-Crowded conditions, poor ventilation and high humidity increase the risk and spread of infection.
+Crowded conditions, poor ventilation and high humidity increase the injury and disease.

 Rest is very important to cows, especially during lactation, and they need somewhere comfortable to lie.
 Cows that are kept on concrete floors with inadequate bedding, or in housing with poorly designed cubicles, will be more likely to develop mastitis.
 Hard flooring is also more painful for lame cows to stand and walk on, and cows may slip and injure themselves if floors are wet from excrement.